Mohamed-khaled0/HTML-CSS-Projects/README.md

 # Leon Creative Agency Template

 A fully responsive landing page template designed for creative agencies.
-The template is built with HTML, CSS, and JavaScript, featuring modern design and animations.
+The template is built with HTML, CSS featuring modern design and animations.

 ## Demo